tlcraft/Software-Apprenticeship-Framework/README.md

 ## Resources

+* freeCodeCamp.org has a great program for learning many concepts around web and software development
 * WeDoTDD.com has a great listing of companies which have apprenticeship programs.
 You can find more information here: http://www.wedotdd.com/
 * 8th Light is the first company which I learned of which promotes this type of program.
 You can find more information about them and their program here: https://8thlight.com/apprenticeship/
 * Apprenticeship Patterns is a book which has been recommended to me by several people.
 It's available on Amazon and other outlets: https://www.amazon.com/Apprenticeship-Patterns-Guidance-Aspiring-Craftsman/dp/0596518382